 Dark tourism—visiting sites of war, violence, and other traumas experienced by others—takes different forms in Hasanthika Sirisena’s stunning excavation of the unexpected places (and ways) in which personal identity and the riptides of history meet.
 The 1961 plane crash that left a nuclear warhead buried near her North Carolina hometown, juxtaposed with reflections on her father’s stroke.
 A visit to Jaffna in Sri Lanka—the country of her birth, yet where she is unmistakably a foreigner—to view sites from the recent civil war, already layered over with the narratives of the victors.
 A fraught memory of her time as a young art student in Chicago that is uneasily foundational to her bisexual, queer identity today.
 The ways that life-changing impairments following a severe eye injury have shaped her thinking about disability and self-worth.

 Deftly blending reportage, cultural criticism, and memoir, Sirisena pieces together facets of her own sometimes-fractured self to find wider resonances with the human universals of love, sex, family, and art—and with language’s ability to both fail and save us.
 Dark Tourist becomes then about finding a home, if not in the world, at least within the limitless expanse of the page.

-Hasanthika Sirisena is a writer and cartoonist and a faculty member at the Vermont College of Fine Arts.
+Hasanthika Sirisena (she/they) is a writer and cartoonist and a faculty member at the Vermont College of Fine Arts.
 She is the author of the short story collection The Other One.

 Part I Loss . . .